xinshengqin/am574-class/sphinx/homeworks.rst

 * :ref:`homework1`: due Thursday, Jan.
 15
 * :ref:`homework2`: due Thursday, Jan.
 29
 * :ref:`homework3`: due Thursday, Feb.
 12
-* Midterm: Friday, Feb.
-20
 * Homework 4:  due Thursday, Feb.
 26
+* Midterm: Friday, Feb.
+27
-* Project presentations: Thursday and Friday, March 12-13
+* Project presentations: Wednesday and Friday, March 11, 13
 * Project paper due: Friday, March 13

 Midterm
 -------

-There will be a midterm exam, tentatively scheduled for February 20.
-The exam will be open book, open notes, open computer.
-The goal will be to insure that you are proficient with some of the theory presented in the course and with some aspects of computing.
+There will be a midterm exam, tentatively scheduled for February 27.
+The exam will be open book, open notes.
+The goal will be to insure that you are proficient with some of the theory and algorithms presented in the course.

 Course Project
 --------------